• Skip to primary navigation

 Resting A Turkey

-We are all so impatient, that we forget to factor in the resting time of your turkey.
-Add at least another 20 minutes to your planning and roasting time, to allow your turkey to rest.
-Resting allows the juices of the turkey to re-distribute back into the meat fibres.
-It allows the fibres to relax while reabsorbing the moisture.
-Your turkey also continues to cook while it rests, so don't worry, it won't be cold!
-I remove it from the pan, cover with foil, and usually throw another kitchen towel on top for good measure.
+We are all so impatient, that we forget to factor in the resting time of your Turkey.
+Add at least another 20 minutes to your planning and roasting time, to allow your Turkey to rest.
+Resting allows the juices of the Turkey to relax while reabsorbing the moisture.
+Remove from the Roasting Pan, cover with Foil, and cover with a kitchen towel on top for good measure.

-This Citrus Turkey Roast will be a showstopper this holiday season.
-Juicy and full of flavor, you gotta try this recipe!
+This Citrus Turkey recipe will be the talk of the table this holiday season.
+Juicy and full of flavor, a change from the ordinary that everyone will love!
 Bon Appetit! Приятного аппетита!

 Citrus Turkey with Herbs (Video)

-Everyone will love this juicy and flavorful Citrus Turkey stuffed with oranges, lemons, fresh sage and fresh thyme.
-Cooked perfectly and moist every time, a twist on a classic Thanksgiving or Christmas dinner.
+Everyone will love this juicy and flavorful Citrus Turkeyl Stuffed with oranges, lemons, garlic and fresh herbs, slathered with a herb butter.
+Cooked perfectly with crisp skin and moist every time, a twist on a classic Thanksgiving or Christmas dinner.

 Print Recipe Pin Recipe Rate Recipe